curt2023/capstone-project/README.md

 NWMSU Capstone Project: Analysis of MLS data.
 ## Project Overview
 This project is to identify if there is a correlation between MLS win/loss ratio and match attendance.
 In order to investigate this topic MLS yearly club stats will be used to determine a win/loss ratio for each year.
 To calculate this ratio the total number of regular season wins will be divided by the total number of regular season losses.
 This ratio will be analyzed using advanced analytical techniques to determine if there is a correlation between win/loss ratio and the average match attendance.

+## Creation of a Virtual Environment

+A virtual environment .venv was created to hold the packages used to execute this project.

+The following packages were installed into this environment.
+- matplotlib
+- pandas
+- plotly
+- plotnine
+- seaborn
+- spacy
+- requests
+- spacytextblob
+- beautifulsoup4
+- html5lib
+- requests
+- ipykernel
+- numpy
+- jupyterlab
+- sklearn

+To activate the virtual environment within VScode the following command was used

+.venv\scripts\activate

 ## Data Used
  To fully investiget this question, data will be pulled from two different web sources.
 Both datasets contain unique information that will play a vital throughout this project.
 The following sections will take a deeper look at both of these datasets and the elements contained within them.
 ### Links to Data Sources